-The Albert H. Small Student/Teacher Institute
+The Albert H. Small Student & Teacher Institute

 Read about the 2011 Normandy Scholars Institute in Soldier magazine here!

-Summer Institute 2013
+Summer Institute 2015

-National History Day announces an exciting and unique summer institute for teachers and students.
-In June 2013, fifteen student/teacher teams will engage in a rigorous study of D-Day and World War II.
+In June 2015, fifteen student/teacher teams will engage in a rigorous study of D-Day and World War II.
 Students and teachers will be immersed in lectures presented by leading World War II historians, participate in a scholarly study of the war memorials in the D.C. area and walk in the footsteps of history on the beaches of Normandy.
-Students will study about and make presentations on various aspects of the Normandy Campaign.
+Students will study and make presentations on various aspects of the Normandy Campaign.